Marlins vs. Cubs Player Props Betting Odds

 |0

-- Patrick Wisdom has four doubles, a triple, nine home runs, eight walks and 18 RBI (20 total hits).
+- Cody Bellinger has 25 hits with five doubles, a triple, five home runs, nine walks and 15 RBI.
+He's also stolen four bases.

 |Opponent